 We always quote for a new project on a fixed price basis as we find the majority of clients like the reassurance that we are not going to drag things out just to make more on the labour.
 Provided the scope does not change at all & there are no obstacles in our way, then the risk is ours to complete within the estimated amount of labour.
 Any changes (whether there is a cost implication or not) are managed through a formal change-order process and the client has full visibility of both the total running cost and the total timeline.

-Although elements such as backsplash tile does not get installed until almost the end of the process, we need to ensure up front that it will work with the overall design aesthetic.
-With appliances they will dictate part of the cabinetry layout even if it’s just basic things such as whether it will be a standard 24″ dishwasher or a fancier 30″ drawer-style dishwasher.
+Although elements such as backsplash tile do not get installed until almost the end of the process, we need to ensure up front that it will work with the overall design aesthetic.
+With appliances, they will dictate part of the cabinetry layout even if it’s just basic things such as whether it will be a standard 24″ dishwasher or a fancier 30″ drawer-style dishwasher.

-Again we hope this is useful insight in to some of the aspects of timelines & decision making with regard to a typical home renovation project.
+Again we hope this is a useful insight into some of the aspects of timelines & decision making with regard to a typical home renovation project.